 Species with relatively low annual reproductive capability have consistently led to sustained higher price structuring and non-volatile pricing stability.
 In contrast, species with extremely high annual reproductive capability have led to eventual lower price structuring.

 Isolation from the potential impact of any significant importation or field collecting is a fundamental requirement for the long-term success of any commercial investment breeding program.
-This characteristic is usually satisfied by working with a variety that is rarely found in the wild, working with or developing a genetically determined trait not readily collectable in the wild, or legal status restricting the access of significant numbers of the wild population.
+This characteristic is usually satisfied by working with a variety that is rarely found in the wild, working with or developing a genetically determined trait not readily collectible in the wild, or legal status restricting the access of significant numbers of the wild population.

 Varieties from a taxonomic category of established awareness and timeless popularity due to unique outward morphology and associated pattern and color traits.
 This would include certain boas and pythons, Lampropeltis species, and specific lizard species.
 Within these taxon, favorable behavioral traits and acceptable size parameters carry significant additional weight in determining maximum keeping popularity.